search ]

 Optimize Performance with Lazy Loading for JavaScript

 The script that activates the search option on Savvy Blog is loaded only when the user clicks on the search icon in the top bar.
-So, the functionality of the search is not particularly complex or anything like that, but [...]
+The functionality of the search is not particularly complex, but do you see a reason [...]

 Optimize Critical CSS & Remove Render-Blocking Resources